 The Ursuline College Emergency Operations Plan was established to facilitate an effective response to emergency situations, or events, that impact the campus community.
 The plan addresses preparedness, response, and recovery for emergency situations that have an impact on the campus community.
 The plan is reviewed and exercised at least once a year through tabletop exercises, functional, or a full exercise.
-A table top exercise was conducted on November 6, 2019.
+A table-top exercise was conducted on October 27, 2021.
+Subsequently, the College's annual notification of completion of a review of the safety and emergency procedures was sent to all faculty, staff, and students, along with a copy of the Emergency Planning Quick Reference Guide.
+As part of the exercise, fire drills were also performed in all non-residence buildings (Mullen, Besse, Dauby, Stano, Parker, and Pilla).
 Exercises may also be coordinated with City of Pepper Pike emergency response exercises since the City will assume command if called to the campus during an emergency.
 At least one test per year will be used to fulfill the requirements of the HEOA.
-Documentation on the emergency test will be kept for seven years.
 Documentation on the emergency test will be kept for seven years.
 General information about the emergency response and evacuation procedures for Ursuline College are publicized each year as part of the Clery Act compliance efforts and that information is available on the Ursuline College web site.